fgsoftware1/limine-barebones/README.md

 # Limine Bare Bones

-This repository will show you how to set up a simple 64-bit Long Mode higher half kernel using Limine, a bootloader designed to make getting your kernel up and running as quickly and pain-freely as possible while supporting many useful features, such as:
+This repository will show you how to set up a simple 64-bit x86_64 Long Mode higher half kernel using Limine, a bootloader designed to make getting your kernel up and running as quickly and pain-freely as possible while supporting many useful features, such as:

 * Support for ISO, echfs, ext2/3/4 and FAT12/16/32.
-* Support for the Linux and stivale and stivale2 boot protocols.
+* Support for the Linux, stivale, stivale2 and multiboot1 boot protocols.
 * Portable runtime terminal facility for stivale2 kernels.
 * Modern features such as 5-level paging and x2APIC.
 * Multicore startup.
+* Address-space layout randomization.
 * ...and much more!

 This project can be built using the host compiler on most Linux distros on x86_64, but it's recommended you set up an x86_64 [cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler).